 - Wi-Fi Internet access.

 We have a limited number of screens, overhead and computer projection units, white boards, and art easels.
 Please let us know if you need these or similar equipment.
-Additional tables and space are available upon request.
+Additional tables and expanded space are available upon request.

 We have limited budget for this event, but if your booth requires expendable supplies for demonstrations or activities, then we may be able to assist.
 Please discuss with us in advance.